Lokgic/diss-repo/test.md

 However, it is not clear if Peirce's rejection of the Principle of Indifference can be seen as an argument against the idea of degrees of belief.
 He seems to be against only when there are no statistical facts to back it up.
 Instead of appealing to the principle of indifference, he thinks we should simply say "we know not what to believe." [@vennlogicreview, 102]

-# Keynes as the Conceptualist

-## Degree of Belief as Logical Relation

 Despite Peirce looming presence in "Truth and Probability", Ramsey's primary foil in the paper is not him, but Keynes, whose logical interpretation of probability is the receiving end of much of Ramsey's attacks.
 Probability, in Keynes's view, is defined as a logical relation between a premise and a conclusion.
 Probability relations are logical, because this relation belongs to the same conceptual category as the entailment relation between the premises and conclusion in a deductive argument.
 Keynes says:

 >Inasmuch as it is always assumed that we can sometimes judge directly that a conclusion follows from a premiss, it is no great extension of this assumption to suppose that we can sometimes recognise that a conclusion partially follows from, or stands in a relation of probability to, a premiss. [@keynes, 57]